Zakariya-24/Zakariya-24/README.md

 ## 👨‍💻 About Me

-I am currently learning to become a **Data Technician**.
+I am currently learning to become a **Data Analyst**.
-I have been building skills in **data analysis, spreadsheets, databases, SQL, Python, Power BI, Tableau, cloud computing, and Microsoft Azure**.
+I have been building skills in **data analysis, spreadsheets, databases, SQL, Python, Pandas, Power BI, Tableau, cloud computing, and Microsoft Azure**.

 This GitHub profile is where I share the projects, dashboards, notebooks, and practice work I have completed during my learning journey.